Analytical shading in Eduard

-Analytical shading is a fast algorithm that shows all small details, but does not accentuate landforms as the manual shading styles do.
+Analytical shading is a fast algorithm that shows small details, but does not accentuate landforms as the manual shading styles do.
+Below is an analytical shading of Valdez, Alaska.

 The altitude angle is the elevation angle above the horizon of the light source.
 With an angle of 0°, the light source is at the horizon.
 With an angle of 90°, the light source is at the zenith, that is, vertically above the terrain.
 The altitude angle is not required for manual shading styles and is only available for analytical shading.